 Rating: 4 out of 5

 The Shopify Dev MCP server earns its rating through official first-party backing from the largest e-commerce platform ($11.56B revenue, millions of merchants), a unique three-server architecture that cleanly separates developer, shopper, and customer use cases, and code validation capabilities that no competing e-commerce MCP server offers.
-The zero-auth, npx-based setup means any Shopify developer can be productive in seconds.
+The UCP migration strengthened the Storefront MCP significantly — better catalog search, product lookup, and order status tools mean it’s now genuinely useful for building post-purchase AI agents, not just pre-purchase shopping assistants.

-It loses a point for the absence of an Admin API MCP server (the biggest gap — no official way to manage store data via MCP), the limited Storefront MCP (4 tools, no checkout completion), and the complex Customer Accounts setup (OAuth + PKCE + PII approval).
+It still loses a point for the absence of an Admin API MCP server (the biggest gap — no official way to create products, manage inventory, or process orders via MCP), the UCP migration deadline (June 15, 2026 — existing implementations must update before then), and the complex Customer Accounts setup (OAuth + PKCE + PII approval).
 The Dev MCP is also strictly read-only — it helps you write code but can’t execute operations against a store.

 For Shopify developers, the Dev MCP server is essential — it transforms your AI assistant from guessing at Shopify APIs to working with live, validated schemas and docs.
-For merchants exploring AI shopping assistants, the Storefront MCP provides a production-ready foundation, though you’ll need to build the surrounding app yourself.
-The biggest missing piece is an official Admin API MCP server for store management — until Shopify fills that gap, community servers remain necessary.
+For merchants exploring AI shopping assistants, the UCP-based Storefront MCP now provides a stronger foundation.
+The biggest missing piece remains an official Admin API MCP server for store management — community servers still fill that gap.

 Category: Developer Tools